 Why Should you Visit?

 Because it’s unique.
 It not only enchants the kids but teaches them about the world, its people, its culture, its customs, its diversity and its advancement.
-The museum is a perfect place where children can learn about the world while doing what they love to do.
+A museum is a perfect place where children can learn about the world while doing what they love to do.

 The museum is housed in the CBT building named Nehru House.
-The staircase near to the ticket counter leads up to a lobby of Dolls Museum.
+The staircase near to the ticket counter leads up to a lobby of the Dolls Museum.

 Address: Children’s Book Trust (CBT), Nehru House (a couple of steps from ITO Crossing), 4 Bahadur Shah Zafar Marg, Pragati Maidan, New Delhi